OHDSI/BookOfOhdsi-2ndEdition/representation/vocabularies.md

 The `CONCEPT_ANCESTOR` table is built automatically from the `CONCEPT_RELATIONSHIP` table, traversing all possible concepts connected through hierarchical relationships.
-These are the “Is a” - “Subsumes” pairs (Figure 5.5), and other relationships connecting hierarchies across vocabularies (“SNOMED - CPT4 equivalent”, “RxNorm ingredient of”).
+These are the "Is a" - "Subsumes" pairs (Figure 5.5), and other relationships connecting hierarchies across vocabularies ("SNOMED - CPT4 equivalent", "RxNorm ingredient of").
 The choice whether a relationship participates in the hierarchy constructor is defined for each relationship ID by the flag `DEFINES_ANCESTRY` in the `RELATIONSHIP` reference table.